sftpplus/sftpplus-docs/src/doc_source/configuration-identity/roles.rst

 Roles
 =====

-A role represents a collection of permissions for Local Manager administrators that can be individually turned on and off.
+A role represents a collection of permissions for Web Manager administrators that can be individually turned on and off.

 An administrator can have one or more roles.